metaplex-foundation/developer-hub/src/pages/guides/general/how-to-diagnose-solana-transaction-errors.md

 ## Sharing Errors to a Support Network

 If you are receiving errors that you do not understand and wish to show to someone else it can sometimes be difficult to describe the situation.
 This often happens when using a form of SDK to send transactions such as Metaplex Umi, Solana SDK, Solana Web3js.
 These clients will often send whats called a **pre-flight transaction** or simulation to an RPC to check if the transaction is going to succeed or not.
 If a transaction is deemed to fail then a transaction is not sent to the chain and will just throw an error message instead.
-While this is good behaviour on behalf of the network, it doesn't give us anything we can logically get help with.
+While this is good behavior on behalf of the network, it doesn't give us anything we can logically get help with.
 This is where skipping simulation/pre-flight comes into play and forcing the failing transaction to be registered by the chain which becomes sharable to other people.

 ## Skipping Preflight